01 of 04

 June's Big Holiday

 In the United States, Father's Day is celebrated on the third Sunday in June.
-Use the California Father's Day Guide to find some fun ideas for good ol' Dad that are a lot more fun than buying him a tie.
+To find some fun ideas for good ol' Dad that are a lot more fun than buying him a tie, use our California Father's Day Guide.

 Los Angeles' Best June Events: Recommendations